Best Baby Lotions of 2024, Tested & Reviewed

 As your baby's skin develops and learns to regulate oil production, it goes through periods of dryness that can only be remedied by an effective baby lotion.

-We've been reviewing baby lotions for over 10 years, and if we made our own, here is what it would look like:
+We've been reviewing baby lotions for over 10 years, and if we made our own, here are some of the key features it would have:

 ✔️ Hypoallergenic formulation.